Soo Yeon Lee

 Soo Yeon Lee (born May 22, 1984) is a South Korean model, actress, coach, and former table tennis player.

 Lee started playing table tennis at a very early age and was also trained extensively in the sport by an Olympic gold medalist Jung Hwa Hyun in South Korea.
-Soon thereafter she went on to successively win the Korean National Junior Championship six times since the age of 12.
+Soon thereafter she went on to win the Korean National Junior Championship six times since the age of 12.
 She has been featured in advertisement campaigns for a number of prominent brands including Nike, Adidas, K-Swiss, Red Bull, and Target.
 She is the brand ambassador for SPiN, a chain of table tennis restaurants and bars.